dev-yakuza/dev-yakuza.github.io/_posts/jekyll/2018-11-15-jekyll-last-modified-at/2018-11-15-jekyll-last-modified-at-en.md

 ## plugin
 you can see all details about ```jekyll-last-modified-at``` to click below link. we will introduce how to install and use ```jekyll-last-modified-at```.

-- jekyll-last-modified-at: [https://github.com/gjtorikian/jekyll-last-modified-at](https://github.com/gjtorikian/jekyll-last-modified-at){:rel="nofollow noreferrer" :target="_blank"}
+- jekyll-last-modified-at: [https://github.com/gjtorikian/jekyll-last-modified-at](https://github.com/gjtorikian/jekyll-last-modified-at){:rel="nofollow noreferrer" target="_blank"}

 ## install plugin
 execute below command to install ```jekyll-last-modified-at``` plugin.